 COVID Testing

-Before coming to campus each day, you must complete a self-assessment of COVID-19 symptoms.
+Before coming to campus each day, please complete a self-assessment of COVID-19 symptoms.
 If symptoms are present, or if you are not feeling well, please notify your Program Manager or Executive Education contact and do NOT come to campus.

 General Protocol